Vasectomy Video Update

 The quarantine time gave me the opportunity to make this video.
 Please watch this video prior to your vasectomy appointment.

 Stop!!!
 I understand most guys stopped reading instruction manuals when they hit puberty but you have two real important reasons to read the instructions for your vasectomy, namely righty and lefty.
-But if you still don’t want to read them at least 1) don’t take any blood thinners (aspirin, ibuprofen, alleve etc) for 1 week prior, 2) shave your scrotum prior to coming in and 3) show up at either 9 am or 2 pm so we can give you your prescriptions to relax (plan on getting to the office, seeing me, driving 1 block to pick up your medications [thank your congress person for this convenience] then returning for the procedure.
-You’ll be busy about 3 hours for a 15 min procedure).
-4) If you’ve already had your consult, make sure to take all 4 pills about 45 minutes before your procedure.
-5) Please purchase a jock strap and bring it with you to your appointment.
-You can buy them on Amazon or some sporting goods stores.
-They conveniently have them at Dick’s Sporting Goods.
+But if you still don’t want to read them at least 1) don’t take any blood thinners (aspirin, ibuprofen, alleve etc) for 1 week prior, 2) shave your scrotum prior to coming in for the procedure 3) make sure you have a driver on the day of the procedure.
+4) If you've already had your consult, make sure to take all 4 pills about 45 minutes before your procedure.
+5) Bring a jock strap, not a cup or “tight” underwear.

 Vasectomy Simplified